 Saving your company taxes in a business savings account

-Please note that a sensible way to avoid getting into a position where you are short of your company’s taxes is to have a separate company Savings account.
-Key to note, you can use this to save your company taxes in, separate from the company’s Current account.
-In the future, every time you receive a sales invoice in your business Current account, you will need to save the tax elements.
+A sensible way to avoid getting into a position where you are short of your company’s taxes is to have a separate company Savings account.
+Basically, you can use this to save your company taxes in, separate from the company’s Current account.
+Therefore, in the future, every time you receive a sales invoice in your business Current account, you will need to save the tax elements.